Yi Chibang

-General Yi Chibang (October 15, 1466 – December 11, 1537) Was a part of soldier and military personnel of Korean Joseon dynasty.
-He was appointed governor of Chongsung, Hoeryong, Uiju Countys.
+General Yi Chibang (15 October 1466 – 11 December 1537) was a soldier and military officer of the Korean Joseon dynasty.
+He was appointed governor of Chongsung, in what is now Hoeryong, Uiju County, North Korea.

-During King Yeonsangun's reign and the early part of King Jungjong of Joseon's reign.
-He was one of the guards, along the border of the northern area of Korea.
+During King Yeonsangun's reign and the early part of King Jungjong of Joseon's reign, Yi Chibang served as a guard along the border of the northern part of Korea.
 He served as Sugun Jeoldosa of Gyeongsang-jwado and Byeongma Jeoldosa of Pyongan Province.
-"Jeoldosa" Was a term for military commanders.
+"Jeoldosa" was a term for military commanders.
 He was also a dispatch diplomat for China's Ming dynasty.

 Life

 Early life

-In 1490 and 1492 he participated in expulsion operations and battle of Jurchen, in Hamgyongbuk-do and Pyeonganbuk-do.
+In 1490 and 1492, Chibang participated in expulsion operations and battles against the Jurchen people in Hamgyongbuk-do and Pyeonganbuk-do.
 His position was senior adjutant of commander of Bukjeong.
-(Note: Bukjeong was a conquest or suppression of North thief and nomadic tribe / horse-riding peoples) In 1493, he was appointed to commander of Seojeong, with Yi Won-jong(이원종;李元宗) and Chang Chung(장정;張珽), Yi Yun-jong(이윤종;李允宗).
+(Note: Bukjeong was a conquest or suppression of northern thief and nomadic tribes / horse-riding peoples.)
+In 1493, he was appointed commander of Seojeong alongside Yi Won-jong (이원종;李元宗), Chang Chung (장정;張珽), and Yi Yun-jong (이윤종;李允宗).

-Afterward, he was appointed as county governor of Cheongsung(종성;鐘城) and Hoeryong(회령;會寧).
-There, his duty was county governor.
-One of his close relatives of an unknown name was a eunuch who was a bureaucrat (내시;內侍) of a government official (Note: this name is "Naesi", Naesi was assignment for secretary, palace mayor of Korean Joseon dynasties, but that possibility was all male eunuchs) and had inside information about King Yeonsangun.
-He was anxious, and mass dismissal of high-ranking government officials and eunuch bureaucrats happened.
+Afterward, he was appointed county governor of Cheongsung (종성;鐘城) and Hoeryong (회령;會寧).
+One of his close relatives was a eunuch of unknown name who was a bureaucrat (내시;內侍) of a government official (Note: The office was called "Naesi", which was an assignment for secretary, palace mayor of Korean Joseon dynasties, but that possibility was all male eunuchs.) and had inside information about King Yeonsangun.
+He was anxious, and mass dismissal of high-ranking government officials and eunuch bureaucrats occurred.

-Next in January 1509, his mother died.
+In January 1509, Chibang's mother died.
 He took a long leave of absence from public office to attend his mother's funeral and as a mourning period.
-But during his mourning period, he committed a wrangling and beating murder of one male civilian. he was met with harsh criticism, in the devout action funeral time of his mother than the murder of male civilians.
-He was expelled.
-He was put in prison of Uigeumbu(의금부;義禁府), (Note: Its meaning is national police office of Joseon dynasty) the name of a crime was in devout action of funeral time and killing civilians was funeral time of his mother.
+But during this period, he committed a wrangling and beating murder of a male civilian.
+He was met with harsh criticism, in the devout action funeral time of his mother than the murder of male civilians.
+He was expelled and put in the prison of Uigeumbu (의금부;義禁府) (Note: Its meaning is national police office of Joseon dynasty.) for the crime of in devout action of funeral time and killing civilians was funeral time of his mother.